CALL US: 0203 745 6463

-New CPD Requirements for Nurses
+New CPD Requirements For Nurses

-Changes: In 2013 the Nursing and Midwifery Council launched a public consultation to review how nurses maintain their CPD (referred to as their ‘registration’ and ‘re-registration process’).
+In 2013 the Nursing and Midwifery Council launched a public consultation to review how nurses maintain their CPD (referred to as their ‘registration’ and ‘re-registration process’).
 Following the review new requirements mean that nurses must undertake at least 40 hours of CPD every three years, up from 35 hours.

 In addition, half of this requirement (20 hours) will have to be undertaken as interactive learning activities, as a directive from their regulatory body this will be taken very seriously.